koheimiya/checkpoint/README.md

 ## TODO
-- Potential bug
+- Known issue
+    - Cannot use '/' in FutureDict
     - Current task argument serialization is not ideal since JSON is mapping two different values into the same text representation (e.g., tuple and list).
 Consider using consistency check `x == json.loads(json.dumps(x))`, or redesign the format.

+- Feature enhancement
-- Enhancement
+    - Task-state tracker.
     - Simple task graph visualizer.
     - Pydantic/dataclass support in task arguments (as an incompatible, but better-UX object with TypedDict).
     - Dynamic prefix generation with prefix template (e.g., for specifying the log locations).

+- Refactoring
     - Remove `DiscCache` and use `shelve.